0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 ##### User edition

 Administrator can change the role of a user profile.
-I can click on the pen icon.
+He can click on the pen icon.
 A new form is returned:

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-5.png)

-Once that the new role is selected, he can save it by clicking on ENREGISTRER.
+Once that the new role is selected, he can save it by clicking on **ENREGISTRER**.

 ##### User deletion

-Administrator can also delete an account.
+An administrator can also delete an account.
 For this, he just has to click the trash bin icon.
 A popup message appears asking the confirmation:

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-6.png)

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-7.png)

-A user cannot delete its own account, the trash bin icon doesn't appear for its line.
+A user cannot delete its own account, the trash bin icon doesn't appear for its own line.

 In fact, this deletion option doesn't totally erase the account from the database, but it just disable it.
 If for a reason the account needs to be recovered, this would still be possible in the database.